-There are 2 sections within ICT namely, the Technology Infrastructure Section which is responsible for all infrastructure related services and ensures the servicing of all 25 municipal sites (including libraries, water services sites, fire stations, electrical services, roads and storm-water services etc.).
-Furthermore the Technology Infrastructure Section is also responsible for the following:-
+There are 2 sections within ICT namely, the Technology Infrastructure Section and the ICT Applications and Projects Section.
+The Technology Infrastructure Section is basically responsible for all infrastructure related services and ensures the servicing of all 25 municipal sites (including libraries, water services sites, fire stations, electrical services, roads and storm-water services etc.).
+Moreover below are the responsibilities for the two sections within ICT of the NLM:-

-- The management and monitoring of all municipal servers; - Management and controlling of municipal system changes; - Management and tracking of all incidents logged by municipal users; - E-mail management and Internet connectivity; - Ensuring that all IT services are recovered in record times in the case of a disaster; - Ensuring that all municipal data is backed-up and stored in a secure environment offsite: - Ensuring that that the network infrastructure is stable and reliable for transferring of data and information: - Ensuring the integrity, confidentiality and accessibility of municipal data and information through the implementation of various ICT security controls; - Supply and maintenance of the municipality's telecommunications systems; and - Procurement and support of all municipal ICT assets (hardware and software).
+Functions of ICT Sections Technology Infrastructure Section ICT Applications and Projects section The management and monitoring of all municipal servers Analysis, design, procurement or development, and implementation of all municipal systems Management and controlling of municipal system changes Municipal data warehouse design and administration Management and tracking of all incidents logged by municipal Municipal website and intranet development, management users and hosting E-mail management and Internet connectivity Business process analysis and re-engineering Ensuring that all IT services are recovered in record times in Documentation of all automated business processes in the case of a disaster compliance with international standards Ensuring that all municipal data is backed-up and stored in a ICT project management and project management secure environment off-site methodology establishment Ensuring that that the network infrastructure is stable and Development a municipal Enterprise Architecture and Master reliable for transferring of data and information Systems Plan Ensuring the integrity, confidentiality and accessibility of municipal data and information through the implementation of various ICT security controls Supply and maintenance of the municipality's telecommunications systems Procurement and support of all municipal ICT assets (hardware and software)